dmsl/academic-responsive-template/README.md

 Short description of the contents included in this release.

 - index.html : Contains most of the website material (single-page layout).
-Just change accordingly.
+Change this accordingly.
 - bio.html: Add your Short Bio
 - cv.html: To generate the content of this file effectively, first generate your CV from a latex file: "latex2html -no_math -html_version 3.2,math -split 0 yourcv.tex " Then copy/paste the material onto cv.html
 - publications: tenatively add your publications in bibtex format to the following file publications/demo.bib.
 If PHP is available on your webserver, this will show the bibtex entries neatly.